henrikingo/dsi/docs/config-specs/README.md

 * ${module_name.key_name} are variables that can reference the value of another key in the configuration.
 The library that reads the config files will automatically substitute the variables for their values.
+* Paths (example: ../keys/aws.pem) are relative to a work directory where the user has cd into before executing the DP2.0 modules.
+These configuration files also reside in that work directory.

 Overview of files
 -----------------

-There's a set of files **for each module**:

 * `module_name.yml`: The input configuration file for `module_name`.
 Note that other modules can use config values from this file if needed, but the main context for these config options is the module called `module_name`.
 * `module_name.out.yml`: Output from a module, can be used as input by other modules.
-For example: infrastrucutre_provisioning.out.json will contain an ordered list of private and public ip addresses assigned to the requested resources.
+In practice there's only 1 of these: infrastrucutre_provisioning.out.json will contain an ordered list of private and public ip addresses assigned to the requested resources.
-* `module_name.override.yml`: Optional file that can specify keys that override values from the previous files.
-(Use case is if you want to run a test using the standard set of files stored in this repo, but override one config option.
+* `overrides.yml`: Optional file that can specify keys that override values from the previous files.
+Use case is if you want to run a test using the standard set of files stored in this repo, but override one config option.
-  For example: Give me a regular 3-shard cluster, but one shard should use inMemory engine.)
+  For example: Give me a regular 3-shard cluster, but one shard should use inMemory engine.

 A common library will know how to read each file in the correct order and how to override values when needed.
 Modules will simply get/set keys in a dictionary.

 Use cases and requirements
 --------------------------